-In October 2013, CHMI entered into an agreement ("MSR Agreement 1") with Freedom Mortgage Corporation ("Freedom Mortgage"), a leading residential mortgage servicer wholly-owned by the sole shareholder of the Manager, to invest in Excess MSRs with Freedom Mortgage.
-Freedom Mortgage originated the mortgage servicing rights on a pool of residential fixed rate Ginnie Mae-eligible FHA and VA mortgage loans with an aggregate unpaid principal balance of approximately \$10.0 billion ("Pool 1").
-Freedom Mortgage is entitled to receive an initial weighted average total mortgage servicing amount of approximately 28 basis points ("bps") on the performing unpaid principal balance, as well as any ancillary income from Pool 1.
+In October 2013, the Company entered into an agreement ("MSR Agreement 1") with Freedom Mortgage Corporation ("Freedom Mortgage"), a residential mortgage servicer wholly-owned by the sole member of the Manager, to invest in Excess MSRs with Freedom Mortgage.
+Freedom Mortgage originated the mortgage servicing rights on a pool of residential fixed rate Ginnie Mae-eligible FHA and VA mortgage loans with an aggregate unpaid principal balance ("UPB") of approximately \$10.0 billion ("Pool 1").
+Freedom Mortgage is entitled to receive an initial weighted average total mortgage servicing amount of approximately 28 basis points ("bps") on the performing UPB, as well as any ancillary income from Pool 1.
 Pursuant to MSR Agreement 1, Freedom Mortgage performs all servicing functions and advancing functions related to Pool 1 for a basic fee (the contractual amount the servicer is entitled to for performing the servicing duties) of 8 bps.
-Therefore, the remainder, or "excess mortgage servicing amount", is initially equal to a weighted average of 20 bps.
+Therefore, the remainder, or "excess mortgage servicing amount," is initially equal to a weighted average of 20 bps.

-The Company acquired the right to receive 85% of the excess mortgage servicing amount on Pool 1 and, subject to certain limitations and pursuant to a loan replacement agreement (the "Pool 1 - Recapture Agreement"), 85% of the Excess MSRs on certain future mortgage loans originated by Freedom Mortgage that represent refinancings of loans in Pool I (which loans then become part of Pool 1) for approximately \$60.6 million.
+The Company acquired the right to receive 85% of the excess mortgage servicing amount on Pool 1 and, subject to certain limitations and pursuant to a loan replacement agreement (the "Pool 1-Recapture Agreement"), 85% of the Excess MSRs on certain future mortgage loans originated by Freedom Mortgage that represent refinancings of loans in Pool 1 (which loans then become part of Pool 1) for approximately \$60.6 million.
 Freedom Mortgage has co-invested, pari passu with the Company, in 15% of the Excess MSRs.
 Freedom Mortgage, as servicer, also retains the ancillary income and the servicing obligations and liabilities.
-If Freedom Mortgage is terminated as the servicer, the Company's right to receive its portion of the excess mortgage servicing amount is also terminated.
-To the extent that Freedom Mortgage is terminated as the servicer and receives a termination payment, the Company is entitled to a pro rata share, or 85%, of such termination payment.
+If Freedom Mortgage is terminated as the servicer, the Company's right to receive its portion of the excess mortgage servicing amount will also be terminated.
+To the extent that Freedom Mortgage is terminated as the servicer and receives a termination payment, the Company will be entitled to a pro rata share, or 85%, of such termination payment.

 The value, and absolute amount, of recapture activity tends to vary inversely with the direction of interest rates.
 When interest rates are falling, recapture rates tend to be higher due to increased opportunities for borrowers to refinance.
 As interest rates increase, however, there is likely to be less recapture activity.
-For Pool 1, since we expect interest rates to rise relative to what they had been in the past, which is likely to reduce the level of voluntary prepayments, we expect recapture rates to be significantly lower than what they had been in the past and, thus, lower market value for the related recapture agreement than when we purchased the pool.
-However, since prepayment rates are likely to decline at the same time, we expect overall prepayment rates to remain roughly constant.
+For Pool 1, since the Company expects interest rates to rise relative to what they had been in the past, which is likely to reduce the level of voluntary prepayments, the Company expects recapture rates to be significantly lower than what they had been in the past.
+As a result, the fair value of the related recapture agreement is expected to be lower than when the Company purchased the pool and entered into the recapture agreement.
+However, since prepayment rates are likely to decline at the same time, the Company expects overall prepayment rates to remain roughly constant.